Almond Trees in Blossom1902

 © Colección Carmen Thyssen-Bornemisza en préstamo gratuito al Museo Carmen Thyssen Málaga

-It is usual in Regoyos's work for a human figure to appear amid the landscape and here there is one at centre.
-Indeed, it is unusual for his landscapes not to include figures.
+It is usual in Regoyos's work for a human figure to appear amid the landscape and here there is a woman at centre.
 As an anecdotal motif, Regoyos included a red parasol of the type often found in the Impressionist paintings of Monet and his close friend Camille Pissarro.
+An important work in Regoyos’s Impressionist development, this canvas reflects the main characteristics of the French Impressionism and its technique replicates that of Pissarro.

-Painted from the terrace of a nearby house, the composition comprises the horizontal lines of the river banks and the horizon and the diagonal lines of the path, with the spaces between set out in such a way as to achieve a perfectly balanced whole.
+Painted from a terrace of a nearby house, the composition comprises the horizontal lines of the riverbanks and the horizon and the diagonal lines of the path, with the spaces between set out in such a way as to achieve a perfectly balanced whole.
 In addition, the artist applied his wide knowledge of the Divisionist technique to obtain, thanks to a precise use of the brush, a green countryside filled with colour and variety.
 This creates a perfect contrast with the paths, which are bare from the frequent passing of carriages and people.
-Regoyos was particularly skilled at conveying the exact texture and colour of this kind of track.
+His expert use of the pointillist technique can also be clearly seen in the white brushstrokes on the flowering almonds.

 Juan San Nicolás